awslabs/aws-amplify-serverless-plugin/README.md

 * Amazon Cognito federated identities.
 * Amazon Cognito user pools.
 * S3 buckets for user file storage.

-If the user pool or S3 bucket is not listed in the `defaults` section, then the first appropriate resource will be used.

 ## Questions, Issues, Feature Requests